 General Definition and Scope of Job

-- Consistently utilize good judgment in the resolution of problems, clinical and non-clinical
+17. Consistently utilize good judgment in the resolution of problems, clinical and non-clinical; and,

 Minimum Skills, Experience and Educational Requirements

-- Current LPN license or Nursing License, in good standing with the State licensing board;
+2. Current LPN or RN license, in good standing with the State licensing board;

-- Minimum of one (1) year LPN experience, in area of specialty preferred;
+3. Minimum of one (1) year LPN or RN experience, in area of specialty preferred;

 Required Certifications and Licenses